Attila-Kis-Ivan/news-api/README.md

 # What is this project?

-Particular topics and sent them ny email.
+This app access news about articular topics and sent them ny email.